sterkouk/stergios/README.txt

 ## Overview

-This repository houses the code for my personal website portfolio.
+This repository contains the source code for my personal website portfolio.
 It's designed to showcase my skills, projects, and professional experience as a [Your Profession, e.g., Full Stack Developer, Graphic Designer, Writer].

 ## Key Features